ALM-Rangers/Guidance/src/Branching/perform-migration-from-svn-to-git.md

 The goal of this step is to convert the source Subversion repository to a local *bare* Git repository.
 A *bare* Git repository does not have a local working checkout of files that can be modified.
 This is the recommended format for sharing a Git repository via a remote repository hosted on a service like VSTS.

 ### Retrieve a list of all Subversion authors
 Subversion just uses the username for each commit.
-Git stores more data for each author but at a minmal, each commit will need a name and an email.
+Git stores more data for each author but at a minimal, each commit will need a name and an email.
 The git-svn tool will list the SVN username in the author and email fields.
 However, you can create a list of all SVN users along with their corresponding Git names and emails.
-You can then use this list in the git-svn tool to transfrom SVN users into well formatted Git authors.
+You can then use this list in the git-svn tool to transform SVN users into well formatted Git authors.

 From the root of your local Subversion checkout, run this command: